KnpLabs/DoctrineBehaviors/README.md

 ```

-For some behaviors like sortable and tree, you can use repository traits:
+For some behaviors like tree, you can use repository traits:

 ``` php